When the winter is over and the cherry blossoms come into bloom, a big event is held in Inuyama, Aichi prefecture.

 Note: It is located a little away from the center of castle town.
 Here is the stuffs in charge of the media and officials of travel agencies.

-Official informationThe official brief paper of 2018 Inuyama Festival can be downloaded from here.
+Official informationThe official information of 2019 Inuyama Festival can be get from here.

 The research of this post is basically based on previous information.